caseygrun/phage-seq/README.md

 - There may be technical replicate observations at the level of library preparation
 - Different selections in the experiment may use entirely different starting phage-displayed VHH libraries with different consensus reference sequences

-Key elements of the data mode
+Key elements of the data model:

 - A **selection** refers to enrichment of a distinct population of phage-displayed VHHs via multiple rounds of panning against a particular pair of antigen conditions (e.g. counter-selection and selection bacterial cells, antigen-negative and antigen-positive protein-coated wells, etc.); For example, a selection for flagella using a _∆fliC_ mutant as the counter-selection cells and a wild-type strain as the selection cells occurring over 4 rounds of selection.
 	- Each selection is assigned a single **"phage library"**; this mainly dictates to which _reference sequence_ reads should be aligned.
 For example, if selections in the experiment involved two different starting libraries---one from an alpaca immunization and one created synthetically---these would be considered different "phage libraries".